-Preferred Contractor Participation: No less than 20% of all dollars in publicly funded Bay Area residential decarb projects will go to contracting businesses and sub-contractors that are owned by historically disadvantaged or underrepresented people as indicated by possession of the following certifications:

-- Unified Certification Program for Disadvantaged Business Enterprises for women and people of color, and/or - Small Business and/or Disabled Veteran Business Enterprise, and/or - Other state or federally recognized certifications to verify that the business is a Minority Women Disadvantaged Business Enterprise (MWDBE).
+- 1. Measure and evaluate if no less than 20% of revenue in publicly funded Bay Area residential decarb projects is earned by contracting businesses and sub-contractors that are owned by socially and economically disadvantaged individuals as indicated by possession of the following certifications11: - California's Unified Certification Program for Disadvantaged Business Enterprises for socially and economically disadvantaged individuals, and/or - California's Small Business and/or Disabled Veteran Business Enterprise, and/or - Other state or federally recognized certifications to verify that the business is a Disadvantaged Business Enterprise, Small Business, or Disabled Veteran Business Enterprise (DVBE).